 In these cases, your doctor or midwife will probably suggest an induction of labour or a caesarean, depending on your situation.
 If tests show that your baby is fine and your health is good, you might choose to wait and see whether labour starts naturally.

 These tests can help you and your doctor to decide whether it’s safe to keep waiting for labour to start or whether you might need to think about induction of labour.
-Your doctor or midwife might also ask you to let them know if you notice a change in your baby’s movements.
+Your doctor or midwife will also ask you to let them know if you notice a change in your baby’s movements.

-About induction of labour
+About induction of labour or ‘being induced’

 Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.